 Whisk the cubed cream cheese into the beer and once it’s melted fold in the cheddar cheese, cooking over low heat.
 Once the cheeses have melted, add the sour cream.
 Give the bacon a rough chop then combine it with the dip along one tablespoon of the reserved bacon grease.
 Taste and if you’d like it spicier, add a dash or two of Tabasco.

 Looking for a few other Super Bowl winners?
-Try these Reuben Wonton Cupcakes ~ everything you love about the classic sandwich and my single most requested recipe!
+Try these Reuben Wonton Cupcakes ~ everything you love about the classic sandwich in an easy 2-bite appetizer.

 - 6 slices bacon I used thick cut bacon